miklevin/MikeAtEleven.com/journal.md

 command-line interface.

 I am typing this to you now because of that.
-I don't do much hero-worship, but when I do, it's Jay Miner.
-I had a Mandala system like they show in this video, Adi, plus a Video Toaster.
-I gave it to a friend named Steve Elsner.
-I wonder if he still has it.

-{% include youtubePlayer.html id="n-MqC35aWrQ" %}
+I don't do much hero-worship, but when I do, it's Jay Miner. {% include youtubePlayer.html id="n-MqC35aWrQ" %}

 But you should continue pursing your art-work with and without computers.
 You are a wonderful artist and I am so proud of you!